EricFerguson76/Sprint-Challenge--JavaScript/README.md

 3. What is closure?

-A closure is the combination of a function and the lexical environment in which the function was called
+A closure is the combination of a function and the lexical environment in which the function was called. you can use a variable form the parent function inside any nested function

 4. Describe the four rules of the 'this' keyword.